triciasawyer/Reading-notes/class-04.md

 ## Lab 04- Structure Web Pages with HTML

+This topic matters because it is the basis of what we will eventually be learning and getting more into.
+So understanding what HTML is itself, and some of the main points within that, will overall help with understanding to write HTML when we get to that.

 **What is HTML and why do we use it?**
 HTML is a markup language that defines the structure of your content using several elements for different uses